Electrical Cardioversion: Before Your Procedure

 Before the treatment, you will get medicine to make you sleepy.
 You should not feel any pain.

 Your doctor will put patches on your chest.
 Or you might get them on both your chest and back.
 They send a brief electric current to your heart.
 In most cases, this restores the heart's normal rhythm right away.

 Cardioversion itself takes about 5 minutes.
-But the whole procedure will likely take about 30 to 45 minutes.
+But the whole procedure may take a few hours.
 That includes time to recover.

 Abnormal heart rhythms sometimes come back after the treatment.
-You may need to take medicines.
+You may choose to also take medicines.
 These may help your heart keep its normal rhythm.

 Procedures can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for your procedure.

 Preparing for the procedure

 - Be sure you have someone to take you home.
 Anesthesia and pain medicine will make it unsafe for you to drive or get home on your own.